Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Electromagnetic radiation by a rotating and magnetized plasma

 The indeterminate form of $\sin\theta$ comes from needing to cover the entire space with the spherical polar coordinate.
 This can be implemented by putting $|\sin\theta|$ wherever $\sin\theta$ appears.
 These equations also give the differential volume element as

-The experimental data for the direct photons is plotted at mid-rapidity ($y=0$), where $\bm{k}$ lies in the plane normal to the beam axis.
-In this case, the transformation between the coordinates has the simpler form:
+The experimental data for the direct photons are plotted at midrapidity ($y=0$), where $\bm{k}$ lies in the plane normal to the beam axis.
+In this case, the transformation between the coordinates has the simpler form